malkato/malkato.github.io/_posts/2025-01-25-Cryptographic-Fails.md

 - Cryptographic Failures
 title: School Tasks 1 - Web Application Security - Cryptographic Fails
 ---

-# Old Wasdat – Change user’s password by using curl
+## Task 1A - Old Wasdat – Change user’s password by using curl

-## Changing user’s password with curl request.
 ***Description:***

 The service accepts manipulated curl-request in order to change the password of specific user via changing the parameters of the original request.
 Also, the bio section must be